-Long before I was married, a friend passed on her zucchini bread recipe.
+Long before I was married, a friend passed on her Classic Zucchini Bread recipe (which I later adapted to be gluten free—recipe here).
 It was delicious—a moist bread with lots of cinnamon that one could enjoy on its own, with a cup of tea, or as a dessert.
-However, somewhere along the way, this Chocolate Zucchini Bread recipe made its way to me and it trumped the other recipe without question.
+However, somewhere along the way, this Chocolate Zucchini Bread recipe made its way to me and it trumped the other recipe without question, not because there was anything wrong with the original recipe at all.
+But, well, chocolate.
 Game over.
 So, the original, classic recipe got filed and pushed to the back of the recipe box.

 After I happily toted my gift zucchini home the other day, I almost went into a panic when I couldn’t find the recipe for the Chocolate Zucchini Bread.
 I went through my recipe box (coming across the classic recipe in my search under “Breads”).
 I went through several cookbooks (even though I didn’t remember it coming from a cookbook).
 I hurriedly flipped through “my pile” of recipes (printed out from the computer, pulled from magazines, etc.).
 I knew it wasn’t in the pile, but I still had to look.
 (Have you done that?)
 Finally, the next day I found the Chocolate Zucchini Bread recipe, in plain sight—just not where I was looking.
 It was behind the Cakes tab.
 Ahhh, the recurring question—is it bread? or, is it cake?
 When I discussed this subject regarding my Molasses Banana Bread recipe, most gfe readers said the label didn’t matter as long as the end result was good.
 The same holds true for this recipe.